Neures-1158/labchart_txt_parser/README.md

 Parser for ADInstruments LabChart text exports (`.txt` files).

 Converts exported LabChart data into a pandas DataFrame with blocks, continuous time, and comments.

-- Parse LabChart `.txt` exports using [labchart_parser](https://github.com/Neures-1158/labchart_txt_parser).

 ## Export from labchart as .txt